top of page

 A failure of any Microinverter will not bring down the entire system; it will simply reduce the power output of the total system by 1/N, where N is the number of Microinverters in your On-Grid installation; thereby eliminating the disadvantage of central inverters that, when fail, cause the total drop of the solar system (bottleneck effect).

 Do you see any Cons?
-If so, please Contact Us to debate about it.
+If so, please Contact Us to let the Integration Coefficient IC via its educational program to delve deeper about it.

 Related Posts